-The Company's primary source of liquidity is normally from its operating activities.
+The Company's primary source of liquidity is from its operating activities.
 The Company's philosophy regarding the maintenance of cash balances reflects management's views on potential future needs for liquidity.
-Management believes that funds generated by operations, together with existing cash balances, will be adequate to finance current operations for the foreseeable future.
+Management believes that funds generated by operations, together with existing cash balances, will be adequate to finance current operations and capital expenditures for the foreseeable future.